-- Demonstrate the ability to collect, interpret, and formulate conclusions from data using both quantitative and qualitative methods. - Write and speak with clarity, coherence, and persuasiveness. - Appreciate, analyze, and interpret the role and value of the fine arts in society and culture. - Demonstrate how historical, philosophical, cultural, global, and socioeconomic factors affect human interactions and behaviors.
+- Demonstrate the ability to collect, interpret, and formulate conclusions from data. - Write and/or speak with clarity, coherence, and persuasiveness. - Analyze and interpret the role of the fine arts in society and culture. - Demonstrate how historical, philosophical, cultural, global, and/or socioeconomic factors affect human interactions and behaviors.